glutanimate/image-occlusion-enhanced/docs/description.md

 ### IMPORTANT

-This is a test release of Image Occlusion Enhanced for the [Anki 2.1 Beta](https://apps.ankiweb.net/docs/beta.html).
-Please make sure to carefully read through this description and familiarize yourself with the official Anki 2.1 beta release notes before giving the add-on a try.
+This is a test release of Image Occlusion Enhanced for Anki 2.1.
+Please make sure to carefully read through this description and familiarize yourself with the official Anki 2.1 change notes notes before giving the add-on a try.

 The present AnkiWeb upload is temporary and will be removed in favor of the [regular add-on listing](https://ankiweb.net/shared/info/1111933094) once testing is complete.